• Ntc

 In terms of coverage, the 2600 MHz spectrums travel around 1 km but due to the advancement of antenna technologies, the airwaves can go further.
 But in the case of CPE, the ability could go even higher due to the additional gain in the device antenna.
 That means you can expect Ntc’s 5G to cover around 1 km with a single cell tower.
 That is not so exciting.
 Still, that’s what we have to get used to in trade for extraordinarily fast data rates.

-Ntc officials have been sharing that they can get up to 1 Gbps download speed on their 5G network.
+Some Ntc officials shared that they can get up to 1 Gbps download speed on their 5G network.
 But it should be clear that this is the maximum achievable peak throughput under all ideal conditions.

 Real-world 5G speed may differ

-But stay assured that it is just a trial phase (most probably in an ideal environment) and won’t determine the same speed when it launches commercially.
+But stay assured that it was just an initial trial phase (most probably in an ideal environment) and won’t determine the same speed when it launches for a wider user access.
 But we should be clear that there may be multiple bands used for a 5G network, which can increase the speed with a term called carrier aggregation.
 In a real-world scenario, we can expect 300 Mbps as the current trend shows in the world, also with the fact that there is no requirement for such a gigantic speed.
 The number of users, deployment technology, number of spectrum bands & bandwidth deployed, distance from the base station, and many other factors determine the real-life data speed from each mobile network (2G, 3G, 4G, 5G).

 Find out: 5G network in Nepal | Features, Spectrum, Compatible devices